 Bristol Avon Rivers Trust (BART) is delighted to announce that they have been chosen by the Environment Agency to lead a Partnership Project on the By Brook.
 The project comes early in the second year of BART’s development and is a great opportunity to engage with local landowners, farmers, community groups and sporting organisations along the river to deliver much needed environmental improvements to the brook and its tributaries.

 BART is a community-led organisation, which aims to deliver education, land and river based management advice and practical river restoration work across the Bristol Avon Catchment.
 We pride ourselves on getting our feet wet and our hands dirty and on getting things done.
 We do this by bringing together individual people, interest groups and community organisations with common interests and problems.
 BART helps to realise these as achievable projects by adding their experience, practical science and by using its volunteer support.
-Where necessary and possible BART works in partnership with other organisations and in this particular project would expect to work with the Friends of the By Brook Valley, Avon Wildlife Trust, Wiltshire Wildlife Trust, Buglife and the Environment Agency, among others.
+Where necessary and possible, BART works in partnership with other organisations and in this particular project would expect to work with the Friends of the By Brook Valley, Avon Wildlife Trust, Wiltshire Wildlife Trust, Buglife and the Environment Agency, among others.

 Initial funding for the By Brook project amounts to £140K, over the first year and is a vote of confidence in BART’s ability to deliver.
-The work will involve a number of strands with an emphasis on improving the Brooks Water Framework Directive classification from “Poor” to “Good” over time.
+The work will involve a number of strands with an emphasis on improving the Brook’s Water Framework Directive classification from “Poor” to “Good” over time.

 The initial phase will involve working with local stakeholders to determine quick wins that can be delivered in 2013-14 and carrying out survey work, essential to determine numbers and types of invertebrates and fish present in the Brook.
 Feasibility work for fish passes will be carried out on a number of weirs, which would help improve the ability of fish to move between spawning, nursery and feeding grounds within the Brook and to colonise areas currently lacking in variety and numbers.